sagemath/trac_to_gh/Issue 2590.md

 # Issue 2590: plotting a line with no points throws a nonsensical error

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2590

 Original creator: jason